GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/SwpdTR1jGWJiYnncY7RM.png", alt="Tooltips and Scope view showing values of `color`, `point` and other variables", width="800", height="325" %}

-Okay, so this all works great when a debug information is available, but what if we want to debug a code that wasn’t built with the debugging options?
+Okay, so this all works great when a debug information is available, but what if we want to debug a code that wasn't built with the debugging options?

 ## Raw WebAssembly debugging {: #raw }

-For example, we asked Emscripten to provide a prebuilt SDL library for us, instead of compiling it ourselves from the source, so – at least currently – there’s no way for the debugger to find associated sources.
+For example, we asked Emscripten to provide a prebuilt SDL library for us, instead of compiling it ourselves from the source, so – at least currently – there's no way for the debugger to find associated sources.
-Let’s step-in again to get into the `SDL_RenderDrawColor`:
+Let's step-in again to get into the `SDL_RenderDrawColor`:

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/Jxpkixgqq4wighsvwZIg.png", alt="DevTools showing disassembly view of `mandelbrot.wasm`", width="800", height="325" %}

-We’re back to the raw WebAssembly debugging experience.
+We're back to the raw WebAssembly debugging experience.

-Now, it looks a bit scary and isn’t something most Web developers will ever need to deal with, but occasionally you might want to debug a library built without debug information – whether because it’s a 3<sup>rd</sup>-party library you have no control over, or because you’re running into one of those bugs that occurs only on production.
+Now, it looks a bit scary and isn't something most Web developers will ever need to deal with, but occasionally you might want to debug a library built without debug information – whether because it's a 3<sup>rd</sup>-party library you have no control over, or because you're running into one of those bugs that occurs only on production.

-To aid in those cases, we’ve made some improvements to the basic debugging experience, too.
+To aid in those cases, we've made some improvements to the basic debugging experience, too.

 First of all, if you used raw WebAssembly debugging before, you might